lahirumw/gapstars-assignment/README.md

 # Gapstars Assignment

 <b>Requirment</b></br>
-Limit the number of request to the API from particuler client within a define time period.
+Limit the number of request to the API from particular client within a define time period.

 <b>Design</b></br>
-As we think of the requirment, this is a security requrment and this type of rules implement in the proxy.
+AAs we think of the requirement, this is a kind of security requirement and this type of rules implement in the proxy.

 <b>Architecture Diagram</b></br>

 ![Architech Diagram](/images/archi-diagram.jpg)

+fdf

+<b>Steps to start the application</b>